 Access Constraints This measures the level of humanitarian access constraints.1.0No constraintsExtreme constraints

 - 437,000 People in Need [?]

 Senegal has a high level of vulnerability to food insecurity, particularly in northern and eastern regions of the country that lie within the Sahelian belt, and also in the south, which is affected by a continuing low intensity conflict. ?
-Since 2018, food insecurity has improved considerably as a result of a favourable harvest season, though it still represents a significant area of concern. ?
-Approximately 375,000 people in Senegal are expected to need food assistance by the onset of the 2019 lean season in June. ?
-For the same the same period last year, 751,000 people were estimated to be in need of food assistance. ?
+Approximately 766,000 people in Senegal are expected to face crisis (IPC 3) and emergency (IPC 4) levels of food insecurity, during the June-August 2020 period. ?